Demolition by neglect

 Demolition by neglect refers to the practice of allowing a building to deteriorate to the point that demolition becomes necessary or restoration becomes unreasonable.
 The practice has been used by property owners as a means of sidestepping historic preservation laws by providing justification for the demolition of historical buildings.
 In order to prevent demolition by neglect, a number of cities have adopted ordinances requiring property owners to properly maintain historical buildings.

 Challenges in enforcement

-Enforcing anti-neglect ordinances poses challenges, including distinguishing intentional neglect from other factors, addressing claims of financial hardship by property owners, and managing the high costs and time demands of legal proceedings.
+Enforcing anti-neglect ordinances poses challenges.